intelsmartedgeons/docs/experience-kits/developer-experience-kit/advanced-installation/install-image-target-system.md

 Find detailed information on provisioning process and on resolving common installation problems in the [provisioning guide](/experience-kits/provisioning/provisioning.md).

-## 4. Use the Smart Edge Open cluster
+## 4. Use the Smart Edge cluster

-Now that you have created an Intel® Smart Edge Open edge node cluster capable of hosting edge applications, you can:
+Now that you have created an Intel® Smart Edge edge node cluster capable of hosting edge applications, you can:

 - [Onboard a sample application](/application-onboarding/application-onboarding-cmdline.md) to your cluster.
 - Download and run [reference implementations from the Intel® Developer Catalog](https://www.intel.com/content/www/us/en/developer/tools/software-catalog/overview.html?s=ContentType&q=%22smart%20edge%20open%22)